marco-duarte/Website/content/publication/CoopPaper/index.md

 # Publication name and optional abbreviated publication name.
 publication: ""
 publication_short: ""
-abstract: "Although consumer cooperatives are nominally operated in the interest of their members, their governance structure may allow managers to pursue their own objectives.
-This article tests empirically whether consumer cooperatives act as profit-maximizing agents.
-Using data and a structural model, we investigate whether the hypothesis of profit maximization can be rejected for consumer cooperatives operating in the Italian supermarket industry.
-We do not find significant deviations of cooperatives’ conduct from profit maximization.
-Counterfactual simulations indicate that full internalization of consumer surplus by cooperatives would increase consumer surplus by about 6% in the market we study."
+abstract: "Consumer cooperatives are firms owned by their customers.
+Although their organizational form should commit these firms to not exploit their market power, in practice weak governance may allow managers to pursue other objectives.
+Using data and a structural model, we test whether consumer cooperatives in the Italian supermarket industry act as profit-maximizing firms.
+We find no significant deviations from profit maximization.
+However, even a mild degree of internalization of consumer welfare by the cooperatives that we study would yield consumer welfare gains comparable to the regulatory advantages that they enjoy."

 # Summary.
 An optional shortened abstract.
 summary: ""